-Prior to every cruise setting sail, we hold a mandatory safety drill for all guests during which important safety information is reviewed and demonstrated.
-We also show a safety video which runs continuously on the stateroom televisions.
+Prior to every cruise setting sail, we show a safety video, which runs continuously on the stateroom televisions, and familiarize guests with their muster stations and important safety information.
 Our fleet is equipped with modern navigational control and fire prevention and control systems.
 We have developed a Safety Management System ("SMS"), which establishes policies, procedures, training, qualification, quality, compliance, audit and self-improvement standards.
 SMS also provides real-time reports and information to support the fleet and risk management decisions.
-Through these systems, our senior managers, as well as ship management, can focus on consistent, high quality operation of the fleet.
+Through these systems, our senior managers, as well as ship management, can focus on consistent, high-quality operation of the fleet.
 Our SMS is approved and audited regularly by our classification society, Lloyds Register, and it also undergoes regular internal audits as well as periodic inspections by the U.S. Coast Guard, flag state and other port and state authorities.